 top of page

-Originally from San Antonio, TX, Jillian Kouzel serves as Instructional Assistant Professor of Oboe at Illinois State University.
-Additionally, she holds a position as 3rd Oboe/English Horn with the Lima Symphony Orchestra in Lima, Ohio.
-With an active freelance career, Jillian has performed professionally with the Ann Arbor Symphony, Jackson Symphony, Lansing Symphony, Heartland Festival Orchestra, Southwest Michigan Symphony Orchestra, and Ballet Theatre of Toledo just to name a few.
-She has also appeared as a soloist with the Heart of Texas Concert Band, performing Oscar Navarro’s Legacy Oboe Concerto in April, 2021 and with the Concordia University Wind Ensemble primering Katherine Bergman’s Hidden Currents Oboe Concerto in April 2022.
+Originally from San Antonio, TX, Dr. Jillian Kouzel serves as Assistant Professor of Oboe at Illinois State University.
+With an active freelance career, Jillian has performed professionally with the Ann Arbor Symphony, Illinois Symphony, Peoria Symphony, Jackson Symphony, Lansing Symphony, Heartland Festival Orchestra, Southwest Michigan Symphony Orchestra, and Ballet Theatre of Toledo just to name a few.
+She has also appeared as a soloist with the Illinois State University Wind Symphony in October 2023, performing Roger Zare's Oboe Concerto entitled Oceans of Undiscovered Truth.
+Additional solo appearances include the Heart of Texas Concert Band, performing Oscar Navarro’s Legacy Oboe Concerto in April, 2021 and with the Concordia University Wind Ensemble premiering Katherine Bergman’s Hidden Currents Oboe Concerto in April 2022.

-As Instructional Assistant Professor of Oboe at Illinois State University, Jillian teaches applied oboe lessons to a growing studio of undergraduate and graduate music majors.
+As an Assistant Professor of Oboe at Illinois State University, Jillian teaches applied oboe lessons to a growing studio of undergraduate and graduate music majors.
 Additionally, she teaches a double reed methods course and coaches chamber music to students.
 Previously, Jillian served as Adjunct Professor of Oboe and Woodwind Methods at Saginaw Valley State University and Interim Professor of oboe at Bowling Green State University and Heidelberg University.
-She is currently pursuing a Doctor of Musical Arts (DMA) degree from the University of Michigan and will graduate in April 2023.
-Jillian completed a double Master’s degree in both Music Performance and Chamber Music in the spring of 2020 at the University of Michigan, where she was a recipient of the coveted Earl V. Moore Award for outstanding achievement in the School of Music, Theatre, and Dance, along with Highest Honors Distinction.
-She is a Graduate Student Instructor and studies under the direction of Nancy Ambrose King.
-Additionally, she holds a Bachelor’s degree in Oboe Performance from the University of Texas at Austin Butler School of Music.
+She holds a Doctor of Musical Arts (DMA) degree from the University of Michigan.
+Additionally, she completed a double Master’s degree in both Music Performance and Chamber Music in the spring of 2020 at the University of Michigan, where she was a recipient of the coveted Earl V. Moore Award for outstanding achievement in the School of Music, Theatre, and Dance, along with Highest Honors Distinction.
+While at The University of Michigan, she was a Graduate Student Instructor and studied under the direction of Nancy Ambrose King.
+Jillian also holds a Bachelor’s degree in Oboe Performance from the University of Texas at Austin Butler School of Music.
 While at UT, Jillian studied under Rebecca Henderson and Andrew Parker.

 Jillian’s passion for music is ignited through teaching and performing.
 Furthermore, as a former pre-med student, she has always had an interest in the health field.
 In 2017, she professionally recorded biomedical music for patients with extreme neurological conditions including Parkinson's Disease, Cerebral Palsy, etc. as part of the Movement Tracks Project with the Austin-based Center for Music Therapy.
-In her free time, Jillian enjoys staying active through weightlifting or going for long walks outside and traveling.
+Jillian is an active ambassador and member of the Performing Arts in Medicine Association.
+Likewise, she is an active member of the International Double Reed Society.
+In her free time, Jillian enjoys staying active through weightlifting, running, and traveling.

 bottom of page